StarRocks/demo/documentation-samples/datalakehouse/readme.md

 5. Clean up

-No not run this until you're done with the tutorial.
+Do not run this until you're done with the tutorial.
 ```
 drop catalog hudi_catalog_hms;
 ```